Elected officials, state regulators grapple with proposed LPC rule changes

 Earlier this year LARA submitted the proposed rule changes, using verbiage calling for eliminating their ability to use “counseling techniques” with clients or to “diagnose and identify the problem,” making standard counseling decisions a violation of their professional code of ethics.

-“I think it would be quite devastating,” said Terry LaCroix-Kelty, Munson Healthcare’s director of behavioral health.
+“I think it would be quite devastating,” said Terry LaCroix-Kelty.
 “I’m stunned that this is even being presented.”

 Commented